ahashim/smart-contracts/README.md

 ### A peer-to-peer microblogging NFT platform for EVM-like blockchains

-Given the advertising and data-mining middlemen of traditional online content, the emerging NFT market for said content, and the crypto startups merely mimicking the same old dynamics, Critter was born.
+Given the advertising and data-mining middlemen of traditional digital content, the emerging NFT market for said content, and the crypto startups merely mimicking the same old dynamics, Critter was born.

 Utilizing ownership fundamentals and financial incentives, Critter consolidates the full content pipeline – creation, virality, and reward.
 Through that process, it aims to empower makers to leverage the possibilities of Blockchain to forge a new, more transparent system that can serve them directly.